He said…She said…He asked her if, when, where or what… Reported Speech, also known as Indirect Speech, is not one the most fun to teach.

 Hand out several copies of entertainment magazines or the showbiz section of the newspaper.
 Students must read through them and find at least one juicy bit of celebrity gossip to report to the rest of the class: Miley Cyrus said she was officially engaged to her boyfriend.
 To make this into a game, ask students to withhold the celebrity’s name and have the other students guess: Which famous celebrity said she was engaged to boyfriend Liam Hemsworth?

-Take advantage of story time by asking students to report on what some of the main characters said/asked: What did the Evil Queen ask the magic mirror?
-She asked him who the fairest of them all was.
+Take advantage of story time by asking students to report on what some of the main characters said/asked in the stories or works they are reading: What did the Evil Queen ask the magic mirror?
+She asked it who the fairest of them all was.

 Ask each student to write Dear Abby letter asking for advice on a problem; ask them to use Reported Speech in their letter: My parents said we were moving to another country but I don’t want to move.
 Students then exchange letters and reply to a classmate’s problem: Don’t be afraid to tell your parents how you feel.
 Students get their original problem letters back and report to the class on what Dear Abby said: Dear Abby told me not to be afraid to tell my parents how I feel.
 With this activity you are giving your students two opportunities to use Reported Speech.